Fort Lauderdale Wrongful Death Attorneys

 The agony of losing a loved one is often compounded by the fact that another party’s negligent or malicious actions caused the death.
 In such cases, close relatives of the deceased might be entitled to significant compensation from those responsible.
-In order to begin this process, a Fort Lauderdale wrongful death lawyer is usually retained to file suit on behalf of the victim’s relatives.
+In order to begin this process, a Fort Lauderdale wrongful death lawyer is usually retained to file suit on behalf of the victim’s relatives in Broward County, Florida courts.

 The term “wrongful death” can be defined as the death of a human being which is brought about by the deliberate or negligently accidental actions of others.
-In Broward County courts, wrongful death cases take on many forms, including, but not limited to:
+In Florida courts, wrongful death cases take on many forms, including, but not limited to:

 - automobile, motorcycle, airplane or other moving vehicle accidents;